lewie9021/appdriver/README.md

 ### Notice

-**This project is currently in the Alpha stage**, meaning the API is subject to change and may be missing functionality detailed in the documentation.
+**This project is currently in the Alpha stages of development**, meaning the API is subject to change and may be missing functionality detailed in the documentation.
 If you're interested in the project's roadmap, feel free to take a look at the [Beta release project board](https://github.com/lewie9021/appdriver/projects/2).

 ### Goal